New matrices for the spectral theory of mixed graphs, part I: Introduction

 However, there are certain limitations: (i) the matrix defined in~\cite{Adiga2016mixed} is not symmetric, and as a result, their eigenvalues can include complex numbers; (ii) some of these matrices are only defined for specific types of mixed graphs; and (iii) in some matrices, undirected edges are represented as digons.
 This representation makes it unclear from the matrix entries whether two vertices are joined by an edge or a digon, even when the index set of the matrix is provided.
 Furthermore, the number of edges, loops, arcs, and the orientation of arcs cannot be clearly determined from the entries of the matrix defined in~\cite{Bapat1999generalized}.
 Consequently, not all mixed graphs can be determined from their associated matrices.

 To address these issues, in this paper, we introduce a matrix, named the integrated adjacency matrix for a mixed graph.
-Furthermore, to address the similar issues, we introduce three other mixed graph matrices in~\cite{Kalaimatrices2}: integrated Laplacian matrix, integrated signless Laplacian matrix, and normalized integrated Laplacian matrix, all defined using the integrated adjacency matrix.
+We study the properties of a mixed graph through the eigenvalues and characteristic polynomial of its integrated adjacency matrix.

 The rest of the paper is arranged as follows.
 We present some preliminary definitions and notations in Section~\ref{S2 prelims} that are used throughout the paper.
 In Section~\ref{S3 adjacency matrix} we define a matrix for a mixed graph, namely the integrated adjacency matrix, and associate a graph to it.
 We show that the integrated adjacency matrix of a mixed graph is identical to the adjacency matrix of the associated graph.